kubermatic/docs/content/kubermatic/master/installation/install_kubermatic_ee/_index.en.md

 kubectl apply -f examples/kubermatic.example.ee.yaml
 ```

-This will now cause the operator to being provisioning a master cluster for Kubermatic.
+This will now cause the operator to being provisioning a master cluster for KKP.
 You can observe the progress by
 looking at `watch kubectl -n kubermatic get pods`:

 ```bash